 The particular area within a habitat that an organism lives and functions in.

-The process through which ammonia is oxidized into nitric acid or another type of nitrate or nitrite.
-Biological nitrification is a key step in nitrogen removal in wastewater treatment.
+The process by which ammonia is oxidized into nitric acid or another nitrate or nitrite.
+Biological nitrification is a key step in the removal of nitrogen from wastewater.

-A type of nutrient contributing to the Bay’s poor water quality.
-While nitrogen is needed for plant growth, human activities - from driving cars to applying fertilizers - contribute more nitrogen than the Bay’s waters can handle.
+A type of nutrient that contributes to the Bay’s poor water quality.
+While nitrogen is needed for plant growth, human activities—like driving cars or applying fertilizers—contribute more nitrogen than the Bay’s waters can handle.
 Elevated nitrogen levels cause more algae to grow, blocking out sunlight and reducing oxygen for fish, crabs and other Bay life.

 An animal that is only active at night.